Kiyotaka Mizuno (Japanese: 水野 清隆) was a Japanese supercentenarian who was the country’s oldest living man from August 2024, until his own passing.

 After the war, Mizuno became a farmer, producing crops such as taro and white onions, and continued his agricultural work until the age of 80.

 In the past, Mizuno used to enjoy drinking alcohol every night, but he decided to quit at the age of 95 for health reasons.
-He continues to eat three meals a day, focusing on seasonal ingredients while keeping his portions moderate at about 70% of his capacity.
+He continued to eat three meals a day, focusing on seasonal ingredients while keeping his portions moderate at about 70% of his capacity.

 Following the death of Kentaro Muramatsu of Yaizu City on 23 November 2021, Mizuno became the oldest living man in Shizuoka Prefecture.